lifs-tools/LipidXte2/core_app/doc/workflow.md

 ### Key Steps:

-1. Computes reference PRI (precursor ion) sums:
+1. Computes reference PRI (precursor ion intensity) sums:
    1. Iterates through species and samples.
    1. Calculates reference PRI sums for each class (e.g., PC, PE).
    1. Stores sums in designated maps for later use.

 1. Applies TXCF if applicable:
-   1. Adjusts FAI (fatty acid anion intensity) and COI (CO2 loss intensity) values based on TXCF for specific species and NCE values.
+   1. Adjusts FAI and COI values based on TXCF for specific species and NCE values.

 1. Calculates n-PRI-x:
    1. Iterates through species and samples.